apache/shardingsphere/docs/document/content/overview/_index.en.md

 [![Contributors Over Time](https://contributor-graph-api.apiseven.com/contributors-svg?chart=contributorOverTime&repo=apache/shardingsphere)](https://www.apiseven.com/en/contributor-graph?chart=contributorOverTime&repo=apache/shardingsphere)

-Apache ShardingSphere is an Open Source ecosystem consisting of a set of distributed database solutions, including 3 independent products: JDBC, Proxy & Sidecar (Planning).
-They all provide functions of data scale-out, distributed transaction and distributed governance, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud-native.

-Apache ShardingSphere aims at reasonably making full use of the computational and storage capacity of existing databases in a distributed system, rather than establishing a new database.
+Apache ShardingSphere is positioned as `Database Plus', which aims to build criterion and ecosystem above multi-model databases.
+It focuses on how to reuse existing database, rather than creating a new database.
+ShardingSphere focus on the top of databases, pays more attention on cooperation between databases rather than database itself.

 As the cornerstone of enterprises, the relational database has a huge market share.
 Therefore, we prefer to focus on its incrementation instead of a total overturn.

-Apache ShardingSphere began to focus on pluggable architecture from version 5.x, and features can be embedded into project flexibility.
-Currently, features such as data sharding, replica query, data encryption, shadow testing, and SQL dialects/database protocols such as MySQL, PostgreSQL, SQLServer, Oracle supported are all weaved by plugins.
+`Link`, `Enhance` and `Pluggable` is the core concepts of Apache ShardingSphere.

+- `Link`：Flexible adaptation of database protocol, SQL dialect and database storage, it can link applications and multi-mode heterogeneous databases quickly;
+- `Enhance`：Capture database access entry to provide additional features transparently, such as: redirect (sharding, readwrite-splitting and shadow), transform (data encrypt and mask), authentication (security, audit and authority), governance（circuit breaker and access limitation and analyse (Qos and observability);
-Developers can customize their ShardingSphere systems just like building with LEGO blocks.
-There are lots of SPI extensions for Apache ShardingSphere now and they are increasing continuously.
+- `Pluggable`：Use micro kernel and 3 layers pluggable mode, to make features and database ecosystem can be embedded flexibility.
+Developers can customize their ShardingSphere just like building blocks.

 ShardingSphere became an [Apache](https://apache.org/index.html#projects-list) Top-Level Project on April 16, 2020.